Verkhnie Synovydne

-Verkhnie Syniovydne (Верхнє Синьовидне), formerly known, until 1946, as Syniovydsko Vyzhnie (Синьовидсько Вижнє, Synowódzko Wyżne) is a rural settlement in Stryi Raion, Lviv Oblast, of Western Ukraine.
+Verkhnie Synovydne (Верхнє Синьовидне), formerly known, until 1946, as Synovydsko Vyzhnie (Синьовидсько Вижнє, Synowódzko Wyżne) is a rural settlement in Stryi Raion, Lviv Oblast, of Western Ukraine.
 It belongs to Skole urban hromada, one of the hromadas of Ukraine.
-Verkhnie Syniovydne was granted the status of urban-type settlement in 1957.
+Verkhnie Synovydne was granted the status of urban-type settlement in 1957.
 Population:

 The settlement is located along the Opir River.
 It is situated 100 km from the regional center Lviv, 9 km from the city of Skole and is located along the Highway M06 (Ukraine).
 It is a Ukrainian international highway (M-highway) connecting Kyiv to the Hungarian border near Chop, where it connects to the Hungarian Highway M34.

 Its total area is 3.62 km^{2}, and the population is around 3,348 people.

-Local government is administered by Verkhnie Syniovydne Settlement Council.
+Local government is administered by Verkhnie Synovydne Settlement Council.

 History

 The first written record of its mention dates from 1561.
 But archaeological studies indicate that in this location people lived in the days of Kievan Rus and Principality of Galicia–Volhynia.
 That are approximately the year 1240.

-Until 18 July 2020, Verkhnie Syniovydne belonged to Skole Raion.
+Until 18 July 2020, Verkhnie Synovydne belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

-Until 26 January 2024, Verkhnie Syniovydne was designated urban-type settlement.
-On this day, a new law entered into force which abolished this status, and Verkhnie Syniovydne became a rural settlement.
+Until 26 January 2024, Verkhnie Synovydne was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Verkhnie Synovydne became a rural settlement.